daattali/ddpcr/README.md

 [![Analyze
 result](inst/img/pnpp-simple-result.png)](inst/img/pnpp-simple-result.png)

-If your ddPCR experiment is not a **PNPPP** type, you can still use this tool for the rest of the analysis, exploration, and plotting, but it will not benefit from the automatic gating.
-However, `ddpcr` is built to be easily extensible, which means that you can add your own experiment "type".
+If your ddPCR experiment is not a **PNPP** type, you can still use this tool for the rest of the analysis, exploration, and plotting, but it will not benefit from the automatic gating.
+However, `ddpcr` is built to be easily extensible, which means that you can add your own experiment type.
 Custom experiment types need to define their own method for gating the droplets in a well, and then they can be used in the same way as the built-in experiment types.

 Analysis using the interactive tool
 ===================================